 What is a cleft sentence?

 A cleft sentence is a complex sentence (main clause + dependent clause) that has a meaning that could be expressed by a simple sentence.
 We use them to create emphasis by drawing attention to a particular aspect of the sentence.
+The term «cleft» means «divided» or «split», and, in a cleft sentence, some parts are moved from their normal position to a different one to give it more emphasis.
 Most cleft sentences are constructed by using a relative pronoun.

 Types of cleft sentences